RioChndr/pray-time-website/README.md

 # Praying Time Schedule Project

-Prayer times, can be installed in mosques or at home
+Prayer times, can be use everywhere.

+just use it as PWA.

 ### Visual Features